addap/egalax-rs/Readme.md

 0000005a: 00000010 00000010 00110111 00000001 10100111 00001110  ..7...
 ```

-Each HID report consists of 6 bytes, which we number `m[0]` to `m[5]`.
+Each HID report `m` consists of 6 bytes, which we number `m[0]` to `m[5]` from left to right.
+(However, bits are numbered from right to left.)
-We can see the following pattern, where the first two bytes except the touch flag are probably some constant metadata and padding.
+We can see the following pattern, where the first two bytes except for the touch flag are probably some constant metadata and padding.

 ```
 m[0]        = 0x2 is constant
-m[1][0]     = indicates whether we are touching or releasing a finger m[1][7:1]   = 0b0000001_ is constant
+m[1][0]     = indicates whether we are touching or releasing a finger m[1][7:1]   = 0b0000001, is constant

 m[3] | m[2] = touch y position (little-endian)
 m[5] | m[4] = touch x position (little-endian)